SAP/openui5-sample-app/README.md

     ui5 build self-contained -a
     ```
 1. Run the result
-    1. Install an HTTP server like [zeit/serve](https://www.npmjs.com/package/serve) (**Note:** You can use any HTTP server.
-If you use zeit/serve, please use version 6 as gzip support has been removed in newer versions.)
+    1. Run a local HTTP server on the build results (`/dist` directory)
+	(**Note:** This script is using the [local-web-server](https://www.npmjs.com/package/local-web-server) npm module, but you can use any HTTP server for that)
         ```sh
-        # Install zeit/serve in version 6, as gzip support has been removed in newer versions
-        npm install --global serve@6
+        npm run serve-dist
         ```
-    1. Start an HTTP server for the newly created `/dist` directory
-        ```sh
-        serve ./dist
-        ```
-    1. Open the app at http://localhost:5000/index.html
+    1. Open the app at http://localhost:8000

 ## Working with local dependencies